dresdner353/energyutils/SHELLY_EM_UTIL.md

   --auth_key AUTH_KEY  API Auth Key
   --verbose            Enable verbose output
 ```
-Notes:
+Options:
-* The API host is set by the --host arg.
+* --host HOST
-* The --auth_key is the API key you retrieved from your account
+The Shelly Cloud API host as provided to you by your Shelly cloud account
-* The --id option sets the device ID to query
-* The output directory is set by --odir but this also defaults to ~/.shellyemdata
+* --odir ODIR
+The destination directory for the generated JSONL files
+* --days DAYS
-* The --days option sets the number of full days to retrieve from today
+The number of days to retrieve from today
+* --id ID
+The Sgelly Device ID for the EM/Pro EM device
+* --auth_key AUTH_KEY
+The Shelly cloud API auth key

+## Operation
-* Retrieval acts incrementally, only pulling data for day files you do not already have.
+Retrieval acts incrementally, only pulling data for day files you do not already have.
-* Incomplete days are also detected by means of a "partial" property in the file and pulled again automatically
+Incomplete days are also detected by means of a "partial" property in the file and pulled again automatically
   - When recording data for the current day (today), the file records are marked with a "partial" Boolean property
   - If such files are detected when checking for existing data, the full day is retrieved again
   - This will ensure imcomplete data is fully retrieved when possible